scds/events23-24/README.md

-# Machine Learning with R
+# 2023-24 Special Events
-Materials for the DASH workshops: **Machine Learning with R**
+Materials for the **2023-24 Special Events**.

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/machine-learning-with-r) with GitHub Pages.
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/events23-24) with GitHub Pages.

 Contributions by the following individuals:
-- Workshop content created by Humayun Kabir, Amirreza Mousavi, and Shaila Jamal
+- Workshop content creators are listed on each page
 - Content edited for online use by Richie Motorgeanu
 - Online pages created by Richie Motorgeanu